elijahr/python-autopxd2/docs/user-guide/backends.md

 - Requires libclang to be installed
 - Python `clang2` package version must match system libclang (these are official LLVM bindings)
 - Slightly slower startup time
+- Complex macros (expressions, function-like) are not extracted

 **Usage:**